 However this time it is different.
 The tax cut – the value added tax cut – in December 2019 was extraordinary.

 It is one thing to cut income tax and hope for investment but this kind of fiscal destruction in a low rated country with a soft-pegged central bank is unheard of.

-However in 2019 Sri Lanka value added taxes were slashed to 8 percent from 15 in a fiscal stimulus on top of income tax.
+In 2019 Sri Lanka value added taxes were slashed to 8 percent from 15 in a fiscal stimulus on top of income tax cuts.

-Anthony Barber to create the Barber Boom in the UK (and subsequent currency trouble) only cut the UK VAT by 2 percent.
+Anthony Barber only cut the UK VAT by 2 percent to create the Barber Boom in the UK (and subsequent currency trouble).

 In 2018 Sri Lanka also ran into a currency crisis despite tax hikes and the budget deficit coming down purely due to monetary stimulus.

 The problem is not too much private credit at too low rates this time.
 This time it is clear.
-The government cannot meet cash expenses with the taxes.
+The government cannot meet cash expenses.

 The rating agencies and investment banks are harping on interest expenses.

 What they do not understand is that interest costs are not a cash flow expense, except in sovereign bonds.
 In domestic debt, interest can be rolled over as paper.

 That is partly why the IMF focuses on the primary deficit.
 This is a difficult concept for people to grasp.